dhvanitmonpara/playto-pay/EXPLAINER.md

     }
 ```

 If the first request is still in flight, the second request blocks on the same merchant row lock.
-In the normal path, by the time the second request acquires the lock, the first transaction has stored the response and committed.
-A defensive `in_progress` conflict exists for crash/partial-write cases.
+The `in_progress` marker protects crash/partial-write cases: for example, a request can reserve the key and then fail before storing the final response.
+That avoids ambiguous duplicate processing.

+Concurrent creation of the same idempotency key is protected by a unique constraint at the database level.
+One transaction succeeds, and the other observes the existing row after retry, preventing duplicate payout creation.

 Keys expire after 24 hours through `expires_at`.
 An expired key can be reused by overwriting the old idempotency row inside the same merchant lock.
+Key reuse after expiry is allowed only because expiry guarantees the original request lifecycle has completed and its response is no longer required for replay.

+## Worker Concurrency

+Payout processing is protected with row-level locking.
+Each worker acquires a lock on the payout row before processing, so multiple workers cannot process the same payout concurrently.
+This prevents duplicate state transitions or double refunds.
+Payout selection for processing is done inside a transaction using row-level locking (e.g., `select_for_update` with `skip_locked`), ensuring that multiple workers do not pick the same payout concurrently.

+## Retry Logic

+Payouts that remain in processing beyond a threshold are retried with exponential backoff up to a fixed number of attempts.
+After exceeding the retry limit, the payout is marked as failed and a compensating refund entry is created atomically.
+Retry attempts are tracked on the payout record, ensuring retries are bounded, idempotent, and do not trigger duplicate completion or refund logic.

 # The State Machine